eliavw/cookiecutter-datascience/{{cookiecutter.project_name}}/deploy.md

 This means that even our own code has to be installed before we are able to use it.
 This seems a bit tedious but has some important advantages too:

-1. Our scripts will consider our own algorithms and external competitors just as packages that have to be imported.
-This forces us to explicitly declare everything we want to use.
+1. Our scripts will consider our own algorithm(s) and external competitors both as packages to be imported.
+Putting these on equal footing enforces code quality (e.g., modularity, API-design, ...) and reproducibility.
-2. Since our own algorithm will have to behave just like the competition, this enhances modularity in our code.
-3. If we build it like a package from the start on our local machine, the transition to an actual package will be a lot smoother afterwards.
+2. If we build it like a package from the start on our local machine, the transition to an actual publishable package will be a lot smoother afterwards.
+In other words, we will try to get it right from the start.

 ### Installation instructions